hlxsites/mammotome/product_import/README.md

 node index.js
 ```

-which shoudl generate an `assets` folder (with the downloaded assets) and a `productDB.xlsl` with the product db.
+which should generate an `assets` folder (with the downloaded assets) and a `productDB.xlsl` with the product db.